DuPage County Paternity Lawyers

 If the mother resists having you declared a parent, your case might be a little more difficult.
 You will likely have to go to court to prove that you are the other parent.
 It is important to be represented by an attorney if you must involve the courts.

 When your lawyer files a petition to adjudicate parentage, the biological mother will receive a summons to attend a paternity hearing.
 At the hearing, a few things can happen.
 If the mother does not show up, you will probably be declared the other parent by default.
 If the mother arrives and admits that you are the other parent, the judge can immediately name you a legal parent.
-If the mother arrives and denies that you are the other parent, in most cases the court will order a DNA paternity test, or in the case of a same sex couple, the Court will require a hearing to determine parental relationship.
+If the mother arrives and denies that you are the other parent, the court will most likely order a DNA paternity test, or in the case of a same sex couple, a hearing will be required to determine the parental relationship.

 The mother must cooperate with a court-ordered DNA test.
-If the test shows that you are the child's father, the court will establish your paternity.
+If the test shows that you are the child's father, the court will issue an order establishing your paternity.
 The only reason a person might lose a paternity case is if the DNA test comes back and shows that they are not the child's father.

 Once paternity has been established, we can start helping you work towards gaining parenting time and other parental rights.